Trams in Jena: Lines

 Lines 1 and 4 operate in fliegende Wechsel (flying exchange): i.e., at Lobeda-West all trams arriving on one of these lines departs on the other.

 Rolling stock

-The fleet of the Jena tram network consists of 33 Adtranz GT6M trams, and five Solaris Tramino trams.
+The fleet of the Jena tram network consists of 14 Bombardier GT6M-ZR trams, and five Solaris Tramino trams.
 In 2019, Jenaer Nahverkehr and the City of Jena announced preparations for an invitation of tenders for new trams, which are due to be delivered from 2022.
 Stadler won the tender for an order of 24 Tramlink vehicles in August 2020, composed of sixteen 42-meter long seven-section trams and eight 32-meter long five-section trams.
 The first vehicle was delivered on 5 May 2023.
 They entered service on 16 December 2023.